MANISHRAWAT4749/PICO-CTF-CHALLENGE/MEDIUM/REVERSE ENGINEERING/ GDB BABY STEP 4/README.md

 (You can verify this using GDB with p/d 0x3269, Python, or an online hexadecimal converter.)
 ________________________________________
 Step 8: Submit the Flag
-Since the challenge asks for the constant in decimal: picoCTF{12905}
+Since the challenge asks for the constant in decimal : picoCTF{12905}
 ________________________________________
 Key Takeaways